• Skip to primary navigation

 Hello Reader!
 I try my hardest to research recipes as best as I can before posting to ensure I am representing each culture correctly.
 If this recipe is from your country and I have made a mistake or you have suggestions for how to make it more authentic, I would love to hear!
 Please leave a comment below letting me know what should be different, and I will rework the recipe.
 It is always my intention to pay homage and respect to each cultural dish that I cook.
 Thanks for reading!

 You know those nights when you just don’t want to cook after a long day of work?
-This is the perfect meal for those nights.
+This easy air fryer katsu chicken is the perfect meal for those nights.

-While this dish is traditionally fried, this air fryer chicken katsu recipe makes it even easier (and a little healthier) by using the air fryer and less oil than the traditional method.
+While this dish is traditionally fried, this Air Fryer Chicken Katsu recipe makes it even easier by using the air fryer and less oil than the traditional method.

-Add a fresh salad, some white rice (or fried rice) or any other Asian side dish and you can have dinner on the table in less than 30 minutes.
-Enjoy!
+Add some fresh tomatoes and cabbage, Katsu Sauce, white rice (or fried rice) or any other Asian side dish, and you can have dinner on the table in less than 30 minutes.

 Jump to: